Last Updated: July 18, 2022

 Review Your Relapses

-Create a Loop
+Create a Habit Loop

 Retrain Your Mind

-What to Avoid When Replacing Bad Habits
+Common Mistakes to Avoid When Replacing Bad Habits

 Depending Only on Willpower

-Creating only the Ultimate Goal
+Setting Only the Ultimate Goal

-Ignoring the Impact of Your Environment
+Ignoring Your Environment

-Focusing only on Stopping Bad Habits
+Focusing Only on Stopping Bad Habits

-Blaming Your Lack of Motivation
+Blaming Lack of Motivation

 Focusing on Abstract Goals

-Focusing only on the Future
+Focusing Only on the Future

 Making Excuses